alvarogarcia7/blog_source/source/_posts/2015-07-13-what-defines-a-dependency.markdown

   * being injected through  the constructor is usually what happens with dependencies, but does not make it one (i.e., something can be injected by the constructor and not be a dependency)
   * what defines a dependency is related to the business: if this behavior is mandatory for the business, then it is a dependency.

-As a conclusion, ``resultListener`` would be a notification, as it business does not require it.
+As a conclusion, ``resultListener`` would be a notification, as business does not require it.

 On a later commit, we decided to inject it to ``registeredUsers`` ([fragment][fragment-registered-users-1])